henze-research-group/MODRLC/README.md

 Currently, the ACTB has some issues that we are aware of and are working towards solving.
 These are:
 - The single-zone MPC example is broken.
 We will soon update the prediction model and get this example back on the rails.
+- on first startup of the Docker container, the container might hang or even run a simulation without user input.
+While this issue is being investigated, just CTRL+C then `make stop` to stop the container, then restart it with `make run`.
+Upon second startup, the container will behave as expected.
 ~- the metamodeling framework produces models which temperature prediction is shifted by approximately 20 K.~ ~- the Spawn test cases cannot be initialized again after the simulation completed.
 You currently need to stop the Docker container and start it again.
 This will be fxed~